 The fourth stream has been my life as a sports psychology coach.
 I have coached athletes from many sports on how to master the immense mental and physical challenges of professional sports and the highest levels of amateur sports.

-When my wife and I moved to Albuquerque, New Mexico, I was excited to test my methods in the most extreme and challenging sport there is, which is Mixed Martial Arts (MMA).
+When I moved to Albuquerque, New Mexico, I was excited to test my methods in the most extreme and challenging sport there is, which is Mixed Martial Arts (MMA).
 We can learn powerful insights about human behavior in extreme situations.
 We can learn the unvarnished truth of who we are and what we’re capable of doing.
 I was confident that if my methods proved effective in MMA, that they would work in any sport.

 Albuquerque is recognized as the epicenter of MMA training.
 World-class professional athletes come from all over the world to train at the famed JacksonWink MMA Academy.

 In MMA, either two highly trained female or male athletes are locked in a cage with a referee for 15 or 25 minutes and the two people fight one another with only four-ounce gloves and nothing else.
 Their weapons are their minds and bodies.
 Their intention in the fight is to cause the other fighter to quit or to injure the other fighter to the extent that she or he can’t continue.